-The Group has initially applied IFRS 16 Leases from 1st January 2019.
-A number of other new standards are also effective from 1st January 2019 but they do not have a material effect on the Group's financial statements.
+The Group has initially adopted Definition of a Business from 1 January 2020.
+A number of other new standards are also effective from 1 January 2020 but they do not have a material effect on the Group's financial statements.